Chrischege/Chrischege/README.md

 **`Digital Craftsman`**

-Hello, my name is Christopher and I am a web developer.
-Feel free to checkout the repositories that are of interest to you and to give a star where you feel it deserves.
+Hello, my name is Christopher and I am a Developer.
+Feel free to checkout the repositories that are of interest to you.
 The journey never ends, let's grow together.

 ___